You’ve decided to invest in employee engagement software.

 Without specialized employee engagement software, your team would need to do the following to come up with relevant, useful survey questions:

-- Organize focus groups to identify key issues
+- Organize workshops to identify key issues

 - Turn these themes into clear questions

-Sparkbay streamlines this process for companies using its employee engagement software.
+Sparkbay streamlines this process for companies.

 Sparkbay uses an annual review process to ensure that we have the best engagement questions.